Inside a DUI Jury Trial

 Picking a Jury:

-A DUI jury trial in California begins with Voir Dire (this is a french phrase that means “speak the truth”) a process in which the judge, defense attorney, and prosecutor interview potential jurors to determine whether they are competent to serve as a jury in this particular case.
+A DUI jury trial in California begins with Voir Dire (this is a french phrase that means “speak the truth”) a process in which the judge, defense DUI Lawyer, and prosecutor interview potential jurors to determine whether they are competent to serve as a jury in this particular case.
 The goal of voir dire is to uncover any bias or prejudice that a potential juror may have that will make them unfair to one side or the other.
 The goal for the court and both sides is to find jurors who will listen to the evidence and apply the law to the evidence, and render a true verdict.
 Sometimes a juror may not be fair to one side or the other based on a previous experience that may make them biased for or against one side of the case.
 In a DUI case, this may be a person who grew up with an alcoholic parent, and they do not believe that anyone should drink alcohol.
 That person may not be a fair juror to someone who is accused of drinking and driving a motor vehicle.
 During voir dire, the court, and each attorney will ask the potential jurors questions to flesh out any bias they may have.
 Ultimately, the goal is to find 12 unbiased jurors who will listen to the evidence and render a verdict in the case.
 Given that life is uncertain, the Court may also seat some alternative jurors, so if a juror cannot continue to serve due to an unexpected circumstance, then an alternate juror can be seated on the jury.

 Challenges